-During our recent weekend visit, we hit up the original Little Amps Coffee Roaster for coffee and then went to Home 231 for brunch.
+During our 2013 weekend visit, we hit up the original Little Amps Coffee Roaster for coffee and then went to Home 231 for brunch.
 It was our kind of Sunday eating, albeit not in our normal Philadelphia backyard.

-Coffee at Little Amps Coffee Roasters in Harrisburg
+Coffee At Little Amps Coffee Roasters In Harrisburg

 We found Little Amps Coffee Roasters in the historic, gentrifying Olde Uptown neighborhood.
 It’s easy to find large coffee chains almost everywhere, but finding a good coffee-house takes a little more effort.
 To us, it’s important to make the extra effort for quality coffee, even when we’re traveling.